AdobeDocs/campaign-classic.pt-BR/help/web/using/use-case--creating-an-email-delivery.md

    >[!NOTE]
    >
    >Esta etapa exige que você salve pelo menos uma aplicação web anteriormente.
-Essas aplicações podem ser encontradas na guia **[!UICONTROL Campaigns > Web applications]** do console.
+These can be found in the **[!UICONTROL Campaigns > Web applications]** tab of your console.

 ## Etapa 5 - Salvamento do delivery {#step-5---saving-the-delivery}